• Skip to primary navigation

 (Don't Forget to Cook Pasta Al Dente!)

-Yes!
-You can wrap the dough tightly and refrigerate it for up to 2 days.
-Freshly cut pasta can also be stored in an airtight container in the fridge for 1-2 days-just dust it with flour to prevent sticking.
+If you're making the dough ahead of time, wrap it tightly in plastic wrap and refrigerate it for up to 2 days.
+Freshly cut pasta can also be stored in an airtight container in the refrigerator for 1-2 days.
+I like to dust the noodles lightly with flour first to help prevent them from sticking together.

-Absolutely.
-Wrap the dough or cut noodles tightly in plastic wrap and store in a freezer-safe bag or container for up to 3 months.
-Thaw overnight in the fridge, then bring to room temperature before rolling or cooking.
+Homemade pasta freezes beautifully.
+Wrap the dough tightly in plastic wrap and place it in a freezer-safe bag or container for up to 3 months.
+You can also freeze freshly cut noodles after dusting them lightly with flour.
+When you're ready to use the dough, thaw it overnight in the refrigerator and let it come to room temperature before rolling or cooking.

 Recipes to Make with Homemade Pasta